![]() |

 Publications, Malaysia, just to mention a few users of this particular

-picture.
-Painted in Peter's specially invented "Acryloil" technique it has withstood the test of time
+in Peter's specially invented "Acryloil" technique it has withstood the

-and is still as fresh as the Christmas it was created (I can vouch for
+test of time and is still as fresh as the Christmas it was created (I

-that)!
-I love the Dragon pictures and Peter has painted a lot of them
+I love all the Dragon pictures he has created and Peter has painted a

-with dedication and skill - and above all - originality - they are not
+lot of them with dedication and skill - and, above all - originality -

-"genre derivative".
-They all appear throughout the 3 volumes (books) of
+they are not "genre derivative".
+They all appear throughout the 3

 |